AID

 6:30pm @ 470 Castro St, San Francisco

-View the Trailer for Alpa Jana Golpogulo above.
+Alpa Jana Golpogulo Trailer

 AID Bay Area and Parivar, the Bay Area's South Asian trans and gender-nonconforming people's collective present a film about transgender communities of West Bengal made by a trans rights organization and AID partner Moitri Sanjog.
 The screening will be attended by one of the founders of Moitri Sanjog, Sumi Das, who is a transwoman fighting for the rights of her community for most of her life.
 The screening will be held at Strut, the home of the San Francisco AIDS Foundation in San Francisco, and will be followed by an interactive Q&A session with Sumi and reception.

-WHERE: Strut, 470 Castro St, San Francisco
+WHEN: Dec 7, 2019 6:30pm WHERE: Strut, 470 Castro St, San Francisco |

 Spark 2019: Climate, Communities and Change